anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * The registrar verifies that the pledge's certificate (here IDevID), carried in "x5c" header field, is accepted to join the domain after successful validation of the PVR.

 * If both succeed, the registrar utilizes the PKCS#10 request contained in the JWS object body as "P10" parameter of "ietf-sztp-csr:csr" for further processing of the enrollment-request with the corresponding domain CA.
-  It creates a registrar enrollment-request (RER) by utilizing the protocol expected by the domain CA.
+  It creates a registrar-enrollment-request (RER) by utilizing the protocol expected by the domain CA.
   The domain registrar may either directly forward the provided PKCS#10 request to the CA or provide additional information about attributes to be included by the CA into the requested LDevID certificate.
   The approach of sending this information to the CA depends on the utilized certificate management protocol between the RA and the CA and is out of scope for this document.